Why Agents Like Claude Code Keep Asking 'Can I Run This?'

 End-of-lesson check

-What is the core idea behind "Why Agents Like Claude Code Keep Asking 'Can I Run This?'"?
+What is the main idea of "Why Agents Like Claude Code Keep Asking 'Can I Run This?'"?

 Permission prompts in Claude Code, Cursor Agent, or Copilot Agent are the safety net — read them, don't auto-approve.

-Which term best describes a foundational idea in "Why Agents Like Claude Code Keep Asking 'Can I Run This?'"?
+Which concept is most central to "Why Agents Like Claude Code Keep Asking 'Can I Run This?'"?

 human-in-the-loop